Sandthorn/sandthorn_sequel_projection/README.md

 ### 1. Configure

-The default configuration expects that the Sandthorn gem is present and uses it to fetch events.
+At least one sandthorn_driver instance is needed to fetch events from.

 SandthornSequelProjection uses Sequel to connected to a database.
 Configure it like this:

+    #Setup an event_store from SanthornDriverSequel
+    event_store = SandthornDriverSequel.driver_from_connection(connection: Sequel.sqlite)
     SandthornSequelProjection.configure do |thorn|
       thorn.db_connection = Sequel.sqlite
+      thorn.event_store = event_store
     end

 ### 2. Define projections